i-lateral/silverstripe-commerce/docs/en/Upgrading.md

 Upgrading from the old Commerce Module
 ======================================

+NOTE: There is now an upgrade script (1.0-2.0.sql) located in the "sql" directory that makes upgrading the database a lot less painfull!

+The module also tries to accomodate auto updating by trying to auto run the script when dev/build is run.

 If you have been using the old commerce module, there are a lof of small changes in 2.0 that need to be considered.
 Mostly around the database.